Hum Se Hai Zamana

 Hum Se Hai Zamana is a 1983 Indian Hindi-language film, directed and produced by Deepak Bahry.
 It stars Mithun Chakraborty, Danny Denzongpa, Amjad Khan as lead heroes and Zeenat Aman, Kim, Kajal Kiran as their heroines respectively.
 Ranjeet has played the villain here.
 While the film did have a cast of well-known actors and actresses at the time, the movie ultimately failed to be a success at the box office.

 Plot

-Tired of his older wife and son, the Thakur (Kamal Kapoor) remarries a much younger woman, and throws his wife and son out of his palatial house.
-His employees, led by Kalicharan (Shriram Lagoo), go on a strike, demanding higher pay and benefits, which are unacceptable to the Thakur.
+Tired of his older wife and son, the Thakur remarries a much younger woman, and throws his wife and son out of his palatial house.
+His employees, led by Kalicharan, go on a strike, demanding higher pay and benefits, which are unacceptable to the Thakur.
 He invites Kalicharan to meet with him, offers him money, and when Kalicharan refuses, he has him killed.
-His second wife gives birth to a baby girl, Nisha (Zeenat Aman), and passes away.
-Years later, his past comes to haunt him when the sons of Kalicharan, Shiva (Mithun Chakraborty) and Karan (Danny Denzongpa), along with their widowed mother, seek revenge against him.
-To make matters worse, Nisha refuses to marry Ranjeet Ranvir Singh (Ranjeet), the man Thakur has chosen for her, for she loves Shiva; and the ultimate showdown between the Thakur and his now grown son, Iqbal (Amjad Khan) and Iqbal's lover (Kajal Kiran) and with Thakur's first wife.
+His second wife gives birth to a baby girl, Nisha, and passes away.
+Years later, his past comes to haunt him when the sons of Kalicharan, Shiva and Karan, along with their widowed mother, seek revenge against him.
+To make matters worse, Nisha refuses to marry Ranjeet Ranvir Singh, the man Thakur has chosen for her, for she loves Shiva.
+The ultimate showdown is between the Thakur and his now grown son, Iqbal and Iqbal's lover and with Thakur's first wife.